AU-Master-Thesis/thesis/sections/3-methodology/study-1/simulation.typ

     [Generated map], [A 3D representation of the map generated from the environment configuration.], [Signed distance field], [The 2D #acr("SDF") image used for collision detection.
 White#swatch(white) where the environment is free, black#swatch(black) where it is occupied.], [Communication radius], [A circle around each robot representing the communication radius.
-The circle is teal#stl when the radio is active, and red#sr when it is inactive.], [Obstacle factors], [A line from each variable to the linearisation point of their respective obstacle factors, and a circle in this point.
+The circle is teal#stl when the radio is active, and red#sr when it is inactive.], [Obstacle factors], [A line from each variable to the linearization point of their respective obstacle factors, and a circle in this point.
 Both the line and circle is colors according to the factor's measurement on a green#sg to yellow#sy to red#sr gradient; #gradient-box(theme.green, theme.yellow, theme.red).], [Tracking], [The measurement of the tracking factors and the line segments between each waypoint, that are being measured.], [Interrobot factors], [Two lines from each variable in one robot to each variable in another robot if they are currently communicating, and within the safety distance threshold $d_r$ of each other.
 The color varies on a yellow #sy to #sr gradient #gradient-box(theme.yellow, theme.red) visually highlighting the potential of a future collision.
     // The line is green#sg if the communication is active in that direction, and grey#sgr3 if it is inactive.
   ],
-    [Interrobot factors safety distance], [A circle around each variable, visualisation the internally used safety distance for the interrobot factors. orange #so when communication is enabled and gray#sgr3 when disabled.], [Robot colliders], [A sphere in red#sr around each robot representing the collision radius.], [Environment colliders], [An outline in red#sr around each obstacle in the environment, that collision are being detected against.], [Robot-robot collisions], [An #acr("AABB") intersection, visualising each robot to robot collision and its magnitude.
+    [Interrobot factors safety distance], [A circle around each variable, visualization the internally used safety distance for the interrobot factors. orange #so when communication is enabled and gray#sgr3 when disabled.], [Robot colliders], [A sphere in red#sr around each robot representing the collision radius.], [Environment colliders], [An outline in red#sr around each obstacle in the environment, that collision are being detected against.], [Robot-robot collisions], [An #acr("AABB") intersection, visualising each robot to robot collision and its magnitude.
 Shown as semi-transparent cuboids in red#sr.],